-- Submission of a Statement of Purpose to the program director detailing your research interests in the Women’s Studies minor.
+- Submission of a Statement of Purpose to the program director detailing your research interests in the Women’s and Gender Studies minor.

 - Completion of an advisory meeting with the program director.

-Course Work: A Women’s Studies Graduate Minor requires a minimum of twelve (12) credit hours of coursework.
+Course Work: A Women’s and Gender Studies Graduate Minor requires a minimum of twelve (12) credit hours of coursework.

 Required Courses (6 Credits)*:

-- Theory (3 Credits): WS 501: Contemporary Feminist and Gender Theories or ELPS621: Pedagogies of Dissent.
+- Theory (3 Credits): WGS 501: Contemporary Feminist and Gender Theories or ELPS621: Pedagogies of Dissent.

 *Course substitutions possible on a case-by-case basis with POS committee approval

-Elective Courses (6 Credits): Students are required to take a minimum of six (6) elective credits from available core and cross-listed Women’s Studies Classes.
+Elective Courses (6 Credits): Students are required to take a minimum of six (6) elective credits from available core and cross-listed Women’s and Gender Studies Classes.

-Conference Participation: All Women’s Studies Graduate Minors are required to participate in the end of year student directed conference as a presenter, panel moderator, and/or administrative/support staff for the event.
+Conference Participation: All Women’s and Gender Studies Graduate Minors are required to participate in the end of year student directed conference as a presenter, panel moderator, and/or administrative/support staff for the event.